-Bergamot essential oil is fragrant, uplifting and relaxing.
-It is no wonder bergamot was the delightful fragrance that inspired the world's first cologne.
+Being so fragrant, uplifting and relaxing, its no wonder bergamot was the delightful fragrance that inspired the world’s first cologne.

 How did bergamot get it’s name?
 It is believed that the explorer, Christopher Columbus, brought bergamot to Bergamo in Northern Italy from the Canary islands.
 It became a mainstay in traditional Italian medicine.

 Bergamot is nice to carry with you in your purse or pocket for a “stress break.”
 When you need a moment of respite during a long and hectic day, just open the bottle, hold it near your nose and take a long, slow inhale, letting your body relax and take in the wonderful aroma relaxing effects.

 - Diffuse at home, in the classroom, or while working to create an uplifting, positive environment.